bramstroker/homeassistant-powercalc/docs/source/sensor-types/group/include-entities.rst

 Exclude non powercalc sensors
 =============================

-By default all the include options will include any power and/or energy sensor from your system, also power sensors provided by other installations.
+By default all the include options will include any power and/or energy sensor from your system, also power sensors provided by other integrations.
-When you don't want that behaviour you can set ``include_non_powercalc_sensors`` to `false`.
+When you don't want that behaviour you can set ``include_non_powercalc_sensors`` to ``false``.

 .. code-block:: yaml